shloknatarajan/faers-212/README.md

 - Exclude non-primary suspect drugs

 ### Automatic Querying of Pipeline
 Rather than relying on researchers to spot trends and study them, the pipeline should be able to automatically run on drugs/adverse events within the database and extract insights.
 This builds upon research trends.
-This can be via brute force investigation of the databse or via some intelligent search, potentially drawing from current ideas surrounding [AI Research Scientists](https://sakana.ai/ai-scientist/)
+This can be via brute force investigation of the databse or via some intelligent search, potentially drawing from current ideas surrounding [AI Research Scientists](https://sakana.ai/ai-scientist/).

-## Project Timeline
+Another route could be centered around creating a frontend/dashboards for researchers to use but I think that's potentially less novel, still requires manual work by researchers, and may already exist internally within the FDA.